MadzCode/Lecture-Repository/Tasks/Tasks.md

 ## Development Process

-after some experimentation I realised I was struggling with creating the bubble sort system so I looked to Chat GPT for help and it gave me a code snippet that helped me in fixing the code.
+* After some experimentation I realised I was struggling with creating the bubble sort system so I looked to Chat GPT for help and it gave me a code snippet that helped me in fixing the code.

 ### Chat GPT Code